uivraeus/7dbs-lab/hbase/README.md

 > truncate 'foods'
 > ```

-The dataset is a bit ambiguous as there are multiple entries with same Display_Name and Food_Code, but with different values for the same "fact keys", e.g. "Kix cereal"
+The dataset is a bit ambiguous as there are multiple entries with same Display_Name and Food_Code, but with different values for the same "fact keys", e.g. "Kix cereal".
+Maybe `Portion_Display_Name` should have been part of the row key as well.
+Right now only the last update of similar rows remains.

 ```console
 -> {"Food_Code"=>"57303100", "Display_Name"=>"Kix cereal", "Portion_Default"=>"1.00000", "Portion_Amount"=>"1.00000", "Portion_Display_Name"=>"cup", "Factor"=>"1.00000", "Increment"=>".25000", "Multiplier"=>".25000", "Grains"=>".67804", "Whole_Grains"=>".23782", "Vegetables"=>".00000", "Orange_Vegetables"=>".00000", "Drkgreen_Vegetables"=>".00000", "Starchy_vegetables"=>".00000", "Other_Vegetables"=>".00000", "Fruits"=>".00000", "Milk"=>".00000", "Meats"=>".00000", "Soy"=>".00000", "Drybeans_Peas"=>".00000", "Oils"=>".00000", "Solid_Fats"=>".00000", "Added_Sugars"=>"8.93255", "Alcohol"=>".00000", "Calories"=>"82.94000", "Saturated_Fats"=>".11000"}